 Youth Pheasant Program

 The Alberta Youth Pheasant Program was started years ago by the Sarcee Fish and Game.
 It was passed on to the Red Deer Fish and Game and continues to be an exciting program for first time hunters.
-It is open to all youth from 10 to 20 years old.
-Our season starts in the first or second week of September.
-We take kids every Saturday during the fall.
-Participants only have to bring their lunch and appropriate footwear and outdoor wear.
+It is open to all youth from 12 to 18 years old.
+Our season starts in the first or second week of September, and runs every Saturday during the fall.
+Participants only have to bring their lunch, appropriate footwear, a knife and outdoor wear.
 Through the Alberta Youth Pheasant Program, aspiring young hunters have a chance to experience bird game hunting and safe gun handling, while being mentored by qualified outdoorsmen.

 The youth who have gone through this program have shown a lot of enthusiasm.
 In the past, this program has had as many as 100 students per year taking advantage of the course.

-The Youth Pheasant Program is a weekend program running from early September to late November each year.
+The Youth Pheasant Program is a one-Day program running on Saturdays from early September to late November each year.
 All Alberta Fish and Game members are welcome.

 RDFG Will Supply